ray5fjdeci/ray5fjdeci.github.com/_posts/2017-07-02-real-estate-idea.md

 <iframe src="https://docs.google.com/spreadsheets/d/1ZXSc5S8ijY2ShoBPCKH3O6WUlaLJoOVJTm-7HsWib7A/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" style="width:100%;height:350px;border:1px solid #ccc;"></iframe>

-Having gone through all of these viewings, here's what the process looks like:
+Having gone through all of these viewings, here's what the process looks like (from the Buyers perspective):
 - Buyer sets up viewing with agent via phone call (obtained from a website)
 - Agent gets the keys
 - Agent meets the buyer at the house